-It is important to speak up when the psychological trauma has affected your everyday life.
+It is important to speak up when psychological trauma has affected your everyday life.
 People who suffer after a car accident might have difficulty in work or school.
 Some may withdraw from their friends and family.
 Demonstrating these effects can help prove to a judge or jury that your pain and suffering was not momentary or minor.
-Instead, it is a now a major consequence of the accident in your life.
+Instead, it is now a major consequence of the accident in your life.

 Contact an Augusta Personal Injury Attorney